 When Duluth’s Union Depot was constructed in 1892, it helped cement Fifth Avenue West’s status as an “entrance” to the Zenith City.
 The grand Lyceum Theatre and luxury hotels like the St. Louis and the Spalding already stood nearby, as did many other, lower-rent hotels and saloons, many of which catered to lumberjacks, miners, and sailors between seasons with time on their hands.
 By 1894 Reverend C. C. Salter—whose Bethel on South Lake Avenue ministered to those suffering from alcoholism—decided to open another Bethel along the 500 block of Michigan Street.

 The surrounding area—essentially Fourth Avenue West to Mesaba Avenue along Michigan and Superior Streets—became known as The Bowery.
-(Like many communities across the U.S., Duluth’s Bowery was named for a section of Manhattan notorious for similar social problems; scroll down for an 1899 newspaper article describing Duluth’s Bowery.)
+(Like many communities across the U.S., Duluth’s Bowery was named for a section of Manhattan notorious for similar social problems.)
 Prohibition didn’t end the Bowery’s ills, and the city’s clearing of saloons and brothels on Minnesota Point between South Lake Avenue and St. Croix Avenue in the 1930s only increased the Bowery’s marginalized population.
 After World War II, the area became populated by retired laborers with no pensions and troubled young men returning from service overseas.
 Many had alcohol problems.

 In the 1950s urban renewal projects swept the nation, trying to eliminate perceived blighted areas to increase urban business opportunities while populations moved out of cities and into suburbs.
 Duluth targeted the Bowery with its Gateway Urban Renewal Project.
 The city began purchasing and condemning almost every building in the Bowery and many on First Street west of Fifth Avenue.
 By 1970, nearly all had fallen.